Suvam-paul145/Suvam-paul145/README.md

 # Suvam Paul

-I'm a Computer Science student at JIS College of Engineering (2023–2027), building backend systems, cloud infrastructure, and AI workflows.
+I building backend systems, cloud infrastructure, and AI workflows.

 I care about what happens after an API returns: whether a payment reaches the right state, a failed job can recover, and a decision can be traced back to its source.